Pediatric Feeding Disorders

 Pediatric feeding disorder (PFD) is impaired oral intake that is not age-appropriate and is associated with medical, nutritional, feeding skill, and/or psychosocial dysfunction (Goday, 2019) The incidence of children of children with problematic feeding is on the rise.
 It is estimated that 2.3 million children five years old and younger in the United States (Manikam, 1996) are affected by PFD.

-If you are in questioning if your child has PFD then take the short quiz on this document.
+If you are in questioning if your child has PFD then take this short quiz .

 Using our approach we see improvement in: